kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 ---
 layout: page
 title: Kaltura Video Insights
+weight: 100
 ---

-## Kaltura Video Insights Overview
+## Introduction to Kaltura Video Insights
 Kaltura Video Insights helps you get precise, actionable insights into various aspects of your business by answering a wide variety of questions, such as:

 **User Behavior Questions:**